 Types of Housing Support for the Homeless

 These facilities are often the first place people turn to during or after experiencing an economic or domestic crisis.
-Emergency shelters provide support services and short-term stabilization, often for a 90-day period or more, for individuals and families before finding appropriate housing that meets their long-term needs.
+Emergency shelters provide support services and short-term stabilization for individuals and families before finding appropriate housing that meets their long-term needs.

-Bridge Housing is a program that provides temporary residence, ranging from six to 24 months, for people experiencing homelessness.
-It is often referred to as “transitional” or “interim” housing.
-Bridge housing typically includes supportive services to aid with living requirements and improve employability, to further help individuals obtain permanent housing as quickly as possible.
+Transitional shelters are a program that provides temporary residence, ranging from six to 24 months for people experiencing homelessness.
+It is often referred to as “transitional” or “interim” shelter.
+Transitional shelters typically include supportive services to improve employability, to further help individuals obtain permanent housing as quickly as possible.

 Rapid Re-Housing (RRH)